 I’ve always loved nature so a big draw for me when we came to move house was to have a reasonable sized garden with lots of ‘green’.
 We found the house, and the size of garden.
 At the time of moving it was beautiful with climbing roses and pots aplenty, but not quite as green as we would have liked.
 One of our top priorities was to make a start on creating an outdoor space that reflected who we are.
 This included having a dedicated wildlife area that the boys could help to create too, and would blend in with our location on the edge of the Warwickshire countryside.

 Gardens take time.
 You can put down turf and buy fairly mature shrubs for a price, but to get it right takes a great deal of planning and consideration.
 The aspect is key and, if my A Level biology project taught me anything, so is the soil type.

 Our garden faces East.
 The sun rises at the foot of it in the morning and sets in the front of the house.
 Fortunately the garden is long enough that we get sunshine (when it appears!) all through the day.
-This isn’t quite so good for some things though.
+This does have its drawbacks.
 For example bird boxes must be installed on a north facing wall or fence so that you don’t accidentally bake the hatchlings, but we are lucky to have space to play with.

 First on the list were heaps of stones.
 I think I dreamt about stones for weeks when we were clearing them, and I still find the odd one now.